Aptomi/k8s-app-engine/docs/language.md

 # Common constructs
 ## Labels
-Aptomi policy processing is based entirely on labels.
-When a dependency is requested, an initial set of labels is formed by combining labels of the requester (e.g. user labels) and a given dependency.
-Throughout processing, these labels can be transformed using `change-labels` directives and accessed at any time in expressions and templates.
+Policy processing in Aptomi is based entirely on labels.
+When a dependency is requested, an initial set of labels is formed by combining the labels of the requester (e.g. user labels) and a given dependency.
+Throughout processing, these labels can be transformed using `change-labels` directives, and accessed at any time in expressions and templates.

 One way of leveraging this, for example, would be to:
-* define a service, contract and two contexts
+* Define a service, a contract, and two contexts.
-* set label 'replicas' to value '1' in dev context
+* Set the `replicas` label to have a value of `1` in the dev context.
-* set label 'replicas' to value '3' in production context
+* Set the `replicas` label to have a value of `3` in the production context.
-* use label 'replicas' in the service to configure it appropriately
+* Use the `replicas` label in the service to configure it appropriately.
-* that way Aptomi would be able to provision different instances of the same service with different settings
+* This way, Aptomi would be able to provision different instances of the same service with different settings.

-Here is how one would use [change-labels](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#LabelOperations) to achieve that:
+The following code illustrates how one would use [change-labels](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#LabelOperations) to achieve the above objectives:
 ```yaml
 - kind: contract
   metadata: